nomicflux/servant-opaleye-blog/README.md

 #### Updated

+Lesson 2 (and onward) now have the `POST` endpoints returning primary keys instead of number of rows inserted.
+Also, I've explicitly qualified most imports now, to show precisely which libraries contain which functions.

 Tutorial updated for Servant 0.8.
 Sections on testing and deployment coming soon!

 For new lessons in particular, this GitHub page will host the latest drafts, in